mooreniemi/mooreniemi.github.io/_posts/2017-02-13-haskell_for_rubyists.markdown

 fmap (g . h) = (fmap g) . (fmap h)
 ```

-But because Ruby's `map` doesn't guarantee that structure is maintained, Ruby's Enumerable classes aren't Functors.
+But because Ruby's `map` doesn't enforce that structure is maintained, not all Enumerable classes are Functors.
+(Only Arrays.)
 With some work, we can make Hash's `map` structure preserving and give ourselves a lawful `fmap`:

 ```ruby
 # note merge! is less performant than []=, but more readable imho